alibasit78/Transformers/README.md

-Vanilla Transformer model code from scratch from the paper "Attention All You Need"
+Vanilla Transformer model code from scratch (paper ref: "Attention All You Need")